A Good Profile Photo Makes a Winning LinkedIn Profile

 An interesting angle: Your profile picture isn’t a mug shot, so don’t look head on at the camera.
 Instead, try tilting your head slightly or look at the camera over a shoulder.
 You want to avoid symmetry around your head.

-A sign of your personality: Although you don’t need a gimmick or prop in your photo, think about what you can do to show who you are and make your image memorable.
+A sign of your personality: A marketing job seeker used an image of herself playing a Rock Band guitar which helped her land a job in the creative marketing world.
+Although you don’t need a gimmick or prop in your photo, think about what you can do to show who you are and how that image relates to your chosen industry.

 Don’t crop your face out of your vacation photos.
 Take your profile picture seriously and find an hour or two to do it right.
 If you don’t have a good camera, see whether your local department store has a family studio where you can get some good, professional shots.

-If you’re concerned that adding a picture of yourself to your LinkedIn profile may put you at a disadvantage due to ageism, racism, or sexism, consider this: If a hiring manager makes a negative determination about your employability based on a half-inch sized profile photo, then his company isn’t the place for you.
-Clearly a culture of oppression is in that organization.
+If you’re concerned that adding a picture of yourself to your LinkedIn profile may put you at a disadvantage due to ageism, racism, or sexism, consider this: If a hiring manager makes a negative determination about your employability based on a half-inch sized profile photo, then his company isn’t for you.
+Clearly that organization has a culture of oppression, and you probably aren’t anxious to jump into a shark tank.

 This type of organization can make it twice as hard for you to succeed, so let it go.
-The right place will come along.
+If you don’t have a picture, you’re not playing ball.
+Recruiting professionals are used to seeing profiles with pictures, so the one without the picture becomes the oddity.